optikfluffel/wigbi/readme.md

 You can either download Wigbi from the web or project site.
 A full release contains the following files and folders:

-	* wigbi/		All folders/files that are needed to use Wigbi
+	* wigbi/		All folders/files that are needed to use Wigbi [Required]

-	* plugins/		Fully working, basic Wigbi data and UI plugins
+	* plugins/		Fully working, basic Wigbi data and UI plugins [Optional]

-	* controllers/	A controller base class and default controller
+	* controllers/	A controller base class and default controller [Optional]
-	* views/		A default index view and a default master page
+	* views/		A default index view and a default master page [Optional]
-	* REMOVE_FILE_NAME.htaccess   .htaccess stub, used for routing
+	* REMOVE_FILE_NAME.htaccess   .htaccess stub, used for routing [Optional]

 For more stuff like unit tests etc, grab the source code at GitHub.